sass/sass/proposal/module-system.md

   and potentially even constant-folded variable values and CSS trees.
 Full context independence isn't likely to provide much value in addition to that.

+* **Increased strictness**.
+Large teams with many people often want stricter rules around how Sass libraries are written, to enforce best practices and quickly catch mistakes.
+It's tempting to use a new module system as a lever to push strictness further; for example, we could make it harder or even impossible to have partials directly generate CSS, or we could decline to move functions we'd prefer people avoid to the new built-in modules.

+  As tempting as it is, though, we want to make all existing use-cases as easy as possible in the new system, *even if we think they should be avoided*.
+This module system is already a major departure from the existing behavior, and will require a substantial amount of work from Sass users to support.
+We want to make this transition as easy as possible, and part of that is avoiding adding any avoidable hoops users have to jump through to get their existing stylesheets working in the new module system.

+  Once `@use` is thoroughly adopted in the ecosystem, we can start thinking about increased strictness in the form of lints or TypeScript-style `--strict-*` flags.

 ## Frequently Asked Questions

 * **Why this privacy model?** We considered a number of models for declaring